Fellows of IOFC

-Yuying Tong, born in Mainland China, received her PhD degree from the University of North Carolina at Chapel Hill and now is an associate professor in Department of Sociology at the Chinese University of Hong Kong.
+Yuying Tong, born in Mainland China, received her PhD degree from the University of North Carolina at Chapel Hill and now is a Professor in Department of Sociology at the Chinese University of Hong Kong.
 She is also the director for Centre of Chinese Family Studies (CCFS) in Hong Kong Institute of Asia-Pacific Studies and Assistant Dean (Research) in Faculty of Social Science at the Chinese University of Hong Kong.
 Her main research interest areas include migration and immigration, gender, family and life course.
 She has published in the mainstream sociology and population journals such as American Journal of Sociology, Social Forces, Social Science Research and Demography.
 Her current on-going research topics include following aspects.
 1).
 Integration of immigrants/migrants in the host society.
 She has examined migrants or immigrants’ integration in both internal and international migration contexts.
 2).
 Consequences of rural to urban migration to rural sending communities, in which she has examined migration and the gender implication in household livelihood strategy and economic outcome as well as left-behind persons’, including both adults and children’s well-being.
 3). the third area is family and life course transition, in which she has studied family transition in China and other East-Asia area.

 Wong Lai-moy, Carman received her Bachelor and Master degrees from University of North Texas, Texas, the United States.
 She is currently a registered social worker, approved counselling supervisor, and certified trainer of nonviolent crisis intervention.